UN official hopes exchange of letters can help advance Israeli-Palestinian dialogue

 In another incident on the same day, two Palestinian families were forcibly evicted from their homes in the East Jerusalem suburb of Beit Hanina, and the homes were subsequently handed over to Israeli settlers, who reportedly intend to build a new settlement in the predominantly Palestinian area.

 The head of OCHA in the occupied Palestinian territory, Ramesh Rajasingham, pointed out that more than 1,500 Palestinians have lost their homes as a result of demolitions and evictions since the beginning of this year.
 Forced evictions and demolitions cause “extensive human suffering, increase humanitarian needs and vulnerability,” he noted.

-Document Type: Briefing, Council Briefing, French text, UN news item
+Document Type: Briefing, French text, Security Council Briefing, UN news item

 Subject: House demolitions, Internally displaced persons, Palestine question, Peace process, Peace proposals and efforts, Quartet